MuhammedMujahid/portfolio-blog/_posts/2017/may/2017-05-28-Arrays-and-Linked-Lists.md

 comments: false
 ---
+Lets quickly do a refresher on Arrays and Singly Linked Lists.
+I'll jot down notes as I learn.

 ## Arrays
 - An array is a collection of elements of the same type
 - Each cell has an index numbered 0, 1, 2 and so forth